• About

 The most important thing for a cactus or succulent container garden is the type of soil that you use.
 You will want to use a well-draining soil for cacti, but for succulents, you can use regular potting soil.
 Succulents can tolerate a bit more water than a cactus can.

-We get a lot of summer rain in Mississippi, so I used cactus potting soil in many of my container gardens to ensure that the cactus and succulent plants didn’t stay wet between rainstorms.
+We get a lot of summer rain in the southeast, so I used cactus potting soil in many of my container gardens to ensure that the cactus and succulent plants didn’t stay wet between rainstorms.
 Wet soil is the fastest way to kill off a cactus and some succulents.
 The good news is, they are extremely drought tolerant — to the point where some that live on my window sill are forgotten for weeks at a time.

 I lined the bottom of the pot with some small rocks to add with water drainage, added the soil on top, then planted the cacti and succulents, filling in between the plants with soil.
 Around the plants I added large accent stones that I have collected from the various places I have lived and sprinkled in smaller stones and pebbles to fill in the empty spots.
 It’s as easy as that!